 You may pay with cash, cheque, credit/debit card (not American Express).

 Yes once you have supplied us with your policy number, insurance company details, claim/authorisation number.
 You will be liable to pay any amounts which your insurers fail to pay. (e.g. Excess on policies, medical supplies such as joint supports etc.)

 Can I park nearby?

 Yes.
 Patients are allowed to use the Parkbury House Medical surgery car park at the rear of the building accessed via Hall Place Gardens.
+You will need to input your car registration into the terminal located upstairs near Physio2go's reception.
 There is also a mixture of metered and free car park spaces in Hall Place Gardens.
 A pay and display car park is situated 100m from the clinic in Townsend Avenue.
 Further public car parks are nearby as are on street car parking spaces.

 What will I need to wear?

 In order to undergo assessment and treatment the removal of trousers, skirts, shirts and blouses may be required depending on which part of your body needs to be examined.
-Dressing gowns and shorts are available to maintain modesty as required.
-Many patients attend for treatment wearing sports clothing.
+Shorts are available to maintain modesty as required.
+Many patients attend for treatment wearing sports clothing, but ladies attending to have treatment on the back please wear a normal back fastening bra which can be undone, rather than a sports bra.
 Please telephone for specific advice from one of our physiotherapists if you are uncertain.

 Will I be seen by a male or female physiotherapist?